 "A water softener may help your plumbing, but it's hard water that is better for your health," she says.

 In addition to keeping cells hydrated, water helps cells move nutrients in and toxins out, which Lipski says automatically leaves skin looking better.

-She adds that when we're properly hydrated, we also sweat more efficiently.
+She adds that when we're correctly hydrated, we also sweat more efficiently.
 Doing so helps keep skin clean and clear as well.